TalariaSoftware/talariasoftware.github.io/consulting/tech_review.md

 ## How It Works

 We start by meeting
-with you,
+with you
-learning about your business,
+to learn about your business
-and your situation.
+and what you are trying to accomplish.
 Then we collaborate
 to identify and prioritize
 what you need to know.